varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Type: STRING

 	Readable from: all

-	The host name of the server.
+	The host name of the server, as returned by the `gethostname(3)` system function.

 server.identity